Battle of Dürenstein: Battle

+Miloradovich vs. Gazan

 Mortier accepted the bait of a rumored Russian retreat.
 In the early morning of 11 November he and Gazan departed from Dürenstein to seize Stein and Krems, presuming the Russians had either abandoned the settlements or left only a small rear-guard behind.
 As they approached Stein, a column of Miloradovich's troops attacked the French forward positions.
 Thinking this force was the rumored Russian rear guard, Mortier ordered Gen. Gazan to counterattack and push east towards the town of Stein.
 Fighting spread through the villages of Oberloiben, Unterloiben and the farm at Rothenhof.
 Instead of withdrawing, as a rear guard would, more and more Russian troops appeared and engaged the French column.

 Initially Gazan made rapid progress, but he quickly recognized that the opposing force was much stronger than the typical rearguard of a retreating army.
 Realizing he had been duped and that Gazan's troops were tiring rapidly, Mortier sent orders to Dupont's division to hurry forward.
 By mid-morning the French momentum had stalled; Mortier committed most of his remaining forces to driving Miloradovich back, leaving a single battalion—perhaps 300 troops—to cover his northern flank, and sent the rest to attack the Russian right.
 Within 30 minutes he achieved the superiority of numbers he sought.
 His 4,500 French opposed 2,600 Russians and forced them back toward Stein while pressing an attack along the river.
 Miloradovich had no option, for neither Strik's nor Dokhtorov's flanking columns were to be seen.